-Feeling Pressure To Rush Into Marriage?
+Feeling Pressure to Rush into Marriage?

 Aaron asked: Why are some girls in such a hurry to get married?
 To me, only six months to a year of dating is way too fast.

-Family members can also be guilty of putting undo pressure on single women to get married.
-Sadly, some families believe being single makes one a second class family member.
-Even most movies or television shows point out how the happiest women are always the ones falling in love, and living happily ever after.
+Family members can also be guilty of putting undue pressure on single women to get married.
+When you think about it, most movies or television shows point out how the happiest women are always the ones falling in love and living happily ever after.

 Jenn asked: I am 20 and married.
 My biggest fear in my relationship is becoming unattractive to my husband.
 My question is: should I expect him to always feel attracted to me, no matter how old or fat I get?
-Or should I anticipate a reaction from him accepting me for me, but not being as attracted as he is now?
+Or should I anticipate him accepting me for me, but not being as attracted as he is now?

-Yet, what makes a marriage work is not the physical alone.
+Yet, what makes a marriage work is not the physical aspect alone.
 If that were true, there would be no divorces in Hollywood!
-In the end, the love and commitment you have toward your spouse will come from your soul, based on shared experiences and a deep respect for each other.
+In the end, the love, commitment, respect and encouragement you have toward your spouse will come from your soul and be the most attractive thing.
+Also, your shared experiences and the life you build together will provide a special bond.
 That is why you will see people who are very old, and have lost almost all of their physical attractiveness, still loving each other deeply.